Skip to content

 • cannot afford your existing monthly contract or top-up

-• receive benefits, either means-tested or Universal Credit, Pension Credit, Housing Benefit or Jobseekers Allowance - you must bring official proof of this.
+• receive benefits, either means-tested or Universal Credit, Pension Credit, Housing Benefit or Jobseekers Allowance

-Contact any of the following libraries for information:
+Contact these libraries for more information:

 Acceptable use policy